-In case of power loss, the toolbar at the top of the Touch Wing or external monitor will turn orange and display how long you've got before the console shuts down.
+In case of power loss, the toolbar at the top of the screen will turn orange and display how long you've got before the console shuts down.

 When the UPS battery runs low and the console is about to shut down, the toolbar turns red.